5 Mindsets to Overcome Self-Doubt as First-Gens

 5 Mindset Shifts to Overcome Self-Doubt

-1. You’re Allowed to Change Your Mind – It’s okay to pivot and adapt.
+Give Yourself Permission to Pivot – It’s okay to pivot and adapt.
 Changing direction is a sign of wisdom, not failure.

-2. You Don’t Need a Perfect Plan to Start – Don’t wait for certainty.
+Stop Looking for the Perfect Plan – Don’t wait for certainty.
 Take action, even if it’s small, and clarity will follow.

-3. Rest and Reflection Move You Forward – Rest isn’t wasted time.
+Rest and Reflection is Productive – Rest isn’t wasted time.
 It’s essential for creativity and progress, so honor your natural rhythms.

-5. Take the Damn Credit.
-It Won’t Make You Less Humble. – Acknowledge your wins.
+Take the Damn Credit. – Acknowledge your wins.
 Celebrating your progress keeps you motivated and reminds you of how far you’ve come.

 Success Isn’t a Destination—It’s How You Move Toward It